golrokh51/RNA_seq_pipeline/README.md

 # RNA_seq_pipeline
 ## warning: This pipline is under development, use with caution

+### chdir, output, and error in SBATCH options causes the job to stop without any error file produced.
+I still don't know waht is the problem.
+Could be because I lunch the jobs with make_call_pipe script and not directly.
+Let me know if you know where the problem could be please.

 You should add following environemental variables:
 ```__WORKDIR__```
 ```__ANNO_DIR__```